 Independently, in physics, the Hall conductance of a \emph{macroscopic} two-dimensional sample $M$ subject to a uniform perpendicular magnetic field was experimentally found to be exactly quantized to integer multiples of some universal physical constants.
 A further astonishing feature of this quantization is its insensitivity to small-scale perturbations.
 The \emph{Kubo trace formula}

-is usually used for this Hall conductance, and it takes as input a spectral projection of the magnetic Schr\"{o}dinger operator on $\R^2$, and $X, Y \subseteq \R^2$ are the right, respectively upper half plane (identified with the the operator that multiplies with their indicator functions).
+is usually used for this Hall conductance, and it takes as input a spectral projection of the magnetic Schr\"{o}dinger operator on $\R^2$, and $X, Y \subseteq \R^2$ are the right, respectively upper half plane (identified with the operator that multiplies by their indicator functions).
 At first glance, one would probably not expect that the Kubo formula \eqref{KuboIntron=2} takes on only integer values.
-Indeed, much effort has been devoted to showing this surprising fact by relating it to Fredholm indices, see, e.g., \cite{ASS2}, and \cite{BES} for the noncommutative geometry perspective.
+Indeed, much effort has been devoted to showing this surprising fact by relating it to Fredholm indices, see, e.g., \cite{ASS2} and \cite{BES} for the noncommutative geometry perspective.

 In \cite[\S C.1]{Kitaev}, A.~Kitaev proposed an interesting alternative trace formula for the Hall conductance.
-He considered a partition of $M=\Z^2=A\sqcup B\sqcup C$ into three sectors (see Fig.~\ref{fig:SmallLargeTriangles}), and stated the formula
+He considered a partition of $M=\Z^2$ into three sectors $A$, $B$ and $C$ (see Fig.~\ref{fig:SmallLargeTriangles}), and stated the formula

-arguing that it was invariant against certain modifications of the partition, and that it equals the Kubo formula and should therefore be integral as well.
-Again, in formula \eqref{KitaevIntron=2}, $A$ denotes the operator that multiplies with the indicator function of $A$ and similarly for $B$ and $C$.
+arguing that it was invariant under certain modifications of the partition, and that it equals the Kubo formula and should therefore be integral as well.
+Again, in formula \eqref{KitaevIntron=2}, $A$ denotes the operator that multiplies by the indicator function of the subset $A$ and similarly for $B$ and $C$.

 \paragraph{Main results.}